 It’s never too late to feel great!
 Group exercise provides a supportive and safe environment to help increase one’s strength, endurance, flexibility and balance.
 The classes listed below are taught by fitness specialists with an expertise in working with Active Older Adults.
 Fitness Classes are FREE to Members.
 Nonmembers can participate in our group classes by purchasing a Fitness Class Session Pass or daily guest pass at the Welcome Center.

-Fitness for Life (formerly SilverSneakers): This is a total body conditioning class for anyone desiring a lower intensity workout.
+Fitness for Life: This is a total body conditioning class for anyone desiring a lower intensity workout.
 This class may help to improve joint mobility, strength, balance and coordination.
 Activities include walking, low-impact movement, range of motion exercises, light strength training, balance training, breath work and core strengthening.
 Multipurpose Room

 AOA Water Exercise